hatRiot/clusterd/README.md

         + FCKeditor for 8.x
     - Hash retrieval for versions 6 - 10
     - RDS admin bypass (CVE-2013-0632)
+    - Pass the hash authentication for versions 7 - 9

 * WebLogic
     - Versions 7, 8.1, 11, and 12